 With Page Builder by SiteOrigin activated, go to any page and click on the Page Builder tab.
 Click the Add Widget button and search for the Post Loop widget.
 Once inserted, edit the widget and select Portfolio from the Template drop-down list.
 Next, click on the Posts Query section usually, you’d need to use the Post type drop-down to select Projects, however in this case, once the Portfolio template has been selected, the portfolio post type will automatically be used.
 This means that the Portfolio template can’t be used for posts, only the portfolio post type.
 Further down you can also make use of the Posts per page setting.
 Finally, click the Done button and publish or update your page.

-Only the regular Next and Previous navigation will work with this display method.
+Only the regular post loop pagination will work with this display method.
 For most users that’s perfect.
 If you’d rather make use of Jetpack Infinite Scroll then please, use the default URL structure method explained above.

 Jetpack offers a shortcode to display your portfolio wherever you’d like

-[portfolio] It is possible to use this shortcode with Unwind but not recommended.
-We’ve styled the shortcode output very similarly to our default blog layout.
-To make use the sortable grid layout you see in the Unwind portfolio demo, please, use one of the methods mentioned above.
+We’ve styled the shortcode output the same as our grid blog layout.
+To make use the sortable grid layout you see in the Unwind portfolio demo, please use either the default URL structure or Post Loop widget method mentioned above.